 - The market works according to both qualitative and quantitative factors.
 Understand the whereabouts of your stock.

 - Take help from various tools used in the stock market to analyze the performance of your stock.

 - Stick to your original plan at all times.

 - Do not deviate from the predetermined goal.

 - Never stop learning.
 It is the only way to grow from a beginner to a master.

 As a beginner, it might seem confusing to set foot in such a voracious market.
 But there is always the first start.
 Following the guidelines and sticking to the plan is what needs to be done.
 Don’t compare your strategy with others; everybody starts somewhere.

-After spending a considerate amount of time in the market using the given tips and steps, you can eventually teach your fellow mates the working of the stock market.
+After spending a considerable amount of time in the market using the given tips and steps, you can eventually teach your fellow mates the stock market’s working.

 Disclaimer: The article above does not represent investment advice or an investment proposal and should not be acknowledged as so.
 The information beforehand does not constitute an encouragement to trade, and it does not warrant or foretell the future performance of the markets.
 The investor remains singly responsible for the risk of their conclusions.
 The analysis and remark displayed do not involve any consideration of your particular investment goals, economic situations, or requirements.